 If you’ve tried this recipe for Instant Pot Beans or any other recipe on Platter Talk, please let us know your thoughts in the comments below, we love hearing from you!
 You can also FOLLOW US on FACEBOOK, INSTAGRAM, and PINTEREST to see more delicious food and what we have cooking.

-- 1 can Reduced fat and reduced sodium cream of chicken soupl
+- 1 can Reduced fat and reduced-sodium cream of chicken soup

 - 8 oz Light sour cream

-- 15 oz Hashbrown potatoes (aboug 4 cups)
+- 15 oz Hashbrown potatoes (about 4 cups

 - 1 cup Ham diced